craftingcity/The-Known-World/Prenotes Aug 07 25.md

 	D -turned into 6 goobers
 1 - Xenfer (invisible)

-Once we get all 5 Bones, we can go fight Tymirek -
+Once we get all 5 Bones, we can go fight Tymirek - hes in the back.

 ### What happened?